Testimonials – Cotting School’s Impact

 At the same time, she embraces the challenges with grace and a smile.
 “We know what they like to eat, and want to them be happy, but we also want to make sure we’re offering well-balanced options.”

+We look forward to the day when our full lunch will be available, as we continue to slowly reopen our facility after closing due to COVID-19.
 A gift to our annual fund ensures that Tina and her team are able to provide a healthy lunch for a wide range of students’ dietary needs.
 Lunch at Cotting is more than just eating– it is an opportunity for students to practice social skills and make healthy food choices.
 Click here to make your gift.

 Enabling Quality Instruction